metomi/rose/sphinx/api/configuration/metadata.rst

       there may be more than one with the same metadata - for example multiple namelist groups of the same name.
-If this setting is true for a given name, the application configuration will accept multiple namelist groups of this name.
-The config editor may then provide the option to clone or copy a namelist to generate an additional namelist.
-Otherwise, :ref:`command-rose-config-edit` may issue warning for configuration
+If this setting is true for a given name, the application configuration will accept multiple namelist groups of this name. :ref:`command-rose-config-edit` may then provide the option to clone or copy a namelist to generate an additional namelist.
+      Otherwise, :ref:`command-rose-config-edit` may issue warning for
-      sections that are found with multiple copies or an index.
+      configuration sections that are found with multiple copies or an index.

    .. rose:conf:: macro